Where to Stay in Oaxaca

 The Teatro Macedonio Alcalá in Centro hosts tons of events, including concerts by the Oaxaca Symphony Orchestra, traditional dance, and live broadcasts of the Metropolitan Opera from New York City.

 The compact grid of streets that makes up Barrio de la Noria borders Centro to the southeast.
-It’s the quietest neighborhood in central Oaxaca, mostly residential with colorful, single-story houses, a few family-run restaurants, and inexpensive places to stay.
-It’s a 10-15 minute walk to the Zócalo.
+It is arguably the quietest neighborhood in central Oaxaca, maintaining a residential atmosphere with colorful, single-story houses and a slower pace of life.
+It is an ideal spot for budget-conscious travelers, featuring several inexpensive guesthouses and family-run “comedores” serving authentic Oaxacan home cooking.
+From here, a 10-15 minute walk north will bring you directly to the vibrant energy of the Zócalo.

 The Best Places to Stay in Oaxaca